loning/universe/07_quantum_entanglement_essence.md

 ## English Version

-# Quantum Entanglement Essence in Quantum-Classical Dualism

-This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 8.6), exploring in detail the essence of quantum entanglement and its core role in the universe's information structure.
+This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 9.1), exploring in detail the essence of quantum entanglement and its core role in the universe's information structure.

 ### Entanglement Essence